Jun-Ikeda/session-log/README.md

 A personal web app to record my study and add to the Google Calendar.
 Created with Google Apps Script, Clasp.
 Based on Material Design.

+Saves the timestamp online.
+You can start a session on one device and stop it on another.